SAP/terraform-provider-btp/developer-documentation/DEVELOPER.md

 * Mac/Linux/WSL: `~/.terraformrc`
 * Windows: `%APPDATA%/terraform.rc`

-## Install the provider
+## Install the Terraform provider for SAP BTP locally

-If not yet done, navigate into the directory of the cloned repository.
 Run the following command to build and install the provider:

 ```bash
 make install